mpapadomanolaki/UNetLSTM/README.md

 Use preprocess.py to preprocess the images of the OSCD dataset.

-2. Use make_xys.py to create csv file with (x,y) locations for patch extraction during the training process.
+# 2. Create csv file with (x,y) locations for patch extraction during the training process using make_xys.py
+Here you need to specify the folder with the OSCD dataset's Labels.

-3. Use main.py to start the training process.
+# 3. Start the training process with main.py

-4. Use inference.py to make predictions on the testing images.
+# 4. Make predictions on the OSCD dataset's testing images with inference.py

 Comments are included in the scripts for further instructions.